Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 ✅ Server Practice Environment Guide

 The vLLM system construction will be carried out using Runpod.
-In addition, hands-on sessions utilizing the T4 GPU in Google Colab will be conducted in parallel.
-Since the T4 GPU provides 15GB of GPU memory, any exercises that can be performed in Colab will be done there.
+Additionally, hands-on practice using Google Colab's T4 GPU will be conducted in parallel.
+Since the T4 GPU provides 15GB of GPU memory, exercises that are feasible in Colab will be performed there.

 Runpod